About Lenape Valley Baseball Association

 Youth baseball/Small Field, Travel and ITL regular seasons run from early-April to mid-June.
 Excessive rainouts may extend the seasons/playoffs.

-Connie Mack regular season begins in late May and ends in mid July.
+Connie Mack (Summer Team) regular season begins in late May and ends in mid July.

 Fall Ball takes place during September and October and sometimes early November.